 What is Substance Use Disorder?

 Substance use disorder is a complex condition in which there is uncontrolled use of a substance despite harmful consequences.
 People with a substance use disorder may have distorted thinking and behaviors.
 Changes in the brain’s structure and function are what cause people to have intense cravings, changes in personality, abnormal movements, and other behaviors.
 Repeated substance use can cause changes in how the brain functions.
-These changes can last long after the immediate effects of the substance wears off.
+These changes can last long after the immediate effects of the substance wear off.

 When someone has a substance use disorder, they usually build up a tolerance to the substance, meaning they need larger amounts to feel the euphoric or calming effects of the substance.
 The most severe substance use disorders are sometimes called addictions.

 Is substance use disorder treatable?

 Because substance use disorders affect many aspects of a person’s life, multiple types of treatment are often required.
 For most, a combination of medication and individual or group therapy is most effective.